-When asked why he didn’t just get the stone placed on a ring, Lil Uzi Vert joked that people would have made more fun of him for losing a ring than getting a diamond implanted into his skin.
+When asked why they didn’t just get the stone placed on a ring, Lil Uzi Vert joked that people would have made more fun of them for losing a ring than getting a diamond implanted into their skin.
 Fair.

-As an avid car collector, the rapper specified that the diamond is worth more than all of his cars and his home, combined.
+As an avid car collector, the rapper specified that the diamond is worth more than all of their cars and their home, combined.
 “My Bugatti can’t even pay for it… all my cars together, plus [the] home,” the rapper wrote on Twitter.

 Through a round of Instagram stories, the rapper also explained how the pink diamond is secured.
 “I just got a long bar in it because I just got it pierced and the swelling, when the swelling goes down, I’ll get a short bar so it won’t move.”
-Presumably, this means that the diamond is actually secured through a simple skin piercing on Lil Uzi Vert’s forehead, and the bar of the piercing going through a minimal setting on the bottom side of the diamond, which explains a lot.
+Presumably, this means that Lil Uzi Vert’s pink diamond is secured through a simple skin piercing on their forehead, and the bar of the piercing going through a minimal setting on the bottom side of the diamond, which explains a lot.
 While the rapper is using a smaller bar to secure it right now, the jewel will be more secure once the piercing is upgraded with a larger bar setting after the initial swelling goes down.
 Based on the rarity of pink diamonds, we’re just glad it will be safely attached.

 About 90 percent of pink diamonds were found in the Argyle Mine, which is located in western Australia.
 The mine was closed in November 2019 after its resources were exhausted, which only serves to compound the rarity of these one-of-a-kind stones.
 This rarity is a contributing factor in pink diamonds’ value, as they can cost up to 20 times or more than a white diamond of the same size and equivalent clarity rating.

-Lil Uzi Vert isn’t the first celebrity to fall in love with pink diamonds—though he clearly has an affinity for them judging by his other jewelry.
+Lil Uzi Vert isn’t the first celebrity to fall in love with pink diamonds—though they clearly have an affinity for them judging by their other jewelry.
 Margot Robbie has a pink diamond engagement ring, which is probably an homage to her native home of Australia.
 Jennifer Lopez also donned an iconic pink diamond engagement ring—which arguably accelerated the desirability of the color among celebrities—when she was engaged to Ben Affleck.
 And who could forget the perfectly light-hued pink diamond engagement ring worn by Blake Lively?